TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-08-what-you-lose-by-switching-to-symfony.md

 ### 1. "<strike>Your team will be surprised from the new framework they never used</strike>"

 It doesn't make sense to switch in one week without discussing the whole team.
-It is as foolish as giving PHPStorm to someone who only used Sublime Test and expects them to know how to use it.
+It is as foolish as giving PHPStorm to someone who only used Sublime Text and expects them to know how to use it.

 **Always give your team proper daily mentoring on how to use and master a new tool.** It will payback in higher quality code and faster feature delivery in the long term.